MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 ## <a name="failure"></a>What do I do when an update fails?

-When the installation of an app update fails, the **Available update action** column will display the **Update failed** action.
+When the installation of an app update fails, the **Available Update Action** column will display the **Update failed** action.
 Select this action to get more information.
 The **App Update Details** pane provides some details about update and what might have caused the failure.

 Sometimes the update could fail because of a transient problem.
 Select **Retry** to try to install the update again.
 If the installation continues to fail, contact your ISV.
 You can find the support details of each ISV on their app page on AppSource.
 Contact Microsoft support if the app publisher is **Microsoft**.